midearth-labs/web-agent-protocol/v0/wap-workflow-states.md

 // The Assign field accepts a JSON object with key/value pairs that define variable names and their assigned values
 // Any string value, including those inside objects or arrays, will be evaluated as JSONata when surrounded by {% %} characters
 // See: https://docs.aws.amazon.com/step-functions/latest/dg/workflow-variables.html
+// Variables assigned become top-level variables accessible by name in subsequent states (e.g., $foo, $allTodos)
-// Example: { "foo": "{% $states.input.foo_input %}" } assigns the value from state input to variable foo
+// Example: { "foo": "{% $states.input.foo_input %}" } assigns the value from state input to variable $foo
-// Example: { "allTodos": "{% $ %}" } assigns the state output to variable allTodos
+// Example: { "allTodos": "{% $states.result %}" } assigns the state result to variable $allTodos
 type Assign = Record<string, Value>
 // A JSON array or a JSONata expression that must evaluate to an array. https://docs.aws.amazon.com/step-functions/latest/dg/state-map-inline.html type ArrayOrJSONataExpression = Array<Value> | JSONataExpression;